stfc/PSyclone/doc/developer_guide/APIs.rst

 Cells
 -----

-The Dynamo0.3 API currently assumes that all kernels which support iterating over cells work internally on a column of cells.
+In the LFRic API, kernels which have metadata which specifies ``operates_on = CELL_COLUMN`` work internally on a column of cells.
 This means that PSyclone need only be concerned with iterating over cell-columns in the horizontal.
-As a result the LFRic infrastructure presents the mesh information to PSyclone as if the mesh were 2-dimensional.
+As a result, the LFRic infrastructure presents the mesh information to PSyclone as if the mesh were 2-dimensional.
 From now on this 2D view will be assumed i.e. a cell will actually be a column of cells.
 The LFRic infrastracture provides a global 2D cell